carpentries-incubator/workflows-nextflow/_episodes/06-workflow.md

 - "Understand how to to connect processes via their inputs and outputs within a workflow."
 keypoints:
 - "A Nextflow workflow is defined by invoking `processes` inside the `workflow` scope."
-- "A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `INDEX(transcriptome_ch)`."
+- "A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `FASTQC(reads_ch)`."
-- "Process outputs can be accessed using the `out` attribute for the respective `process`.
-Multiple outputs from a single process can be accessed using the `[]` or output name."
+- "Process outputs can be accessed using the `out` attribute for the respective `process` object or assigning the output to a Nextflow variable.
+- Multiple outputs from a single process can be accessed using the list syntax `[]` and it's index or by referencing the a named process output ."
 ---

 ## Workflow